andywer/http-event-stream/README.md

 Stream real-time events over plain HTTP using [Server Sent Events (SSE)](https://en.wikipedia.org/wiki/Server-sent_events) in node.js.

 Focusing on spec-compliant Server Sent Event streams, we not only stream events, but also replay past events on demand.
-Event replaying is part of the SSE specification and allows clients to reconnect to a stream without missing any data.
+Event replaying allows clients to disconnect and reconnect to a stream without missing any data.

 📡&nbsp;&nbsp;**Server-sent events via plain HTTP**<br />
 💡&nbsp;&nbsp;**Stream as a REST endpoint route**<br />